matt-tingen/Timesheet/README.md

 To use, call `python timesheet.py input_file`

-The input file should have line-delimited tasks where a task consists of a start time (implied or explicit), and end time, and a hierarchy of descriptors.
+The input file should have line-delimited tasks where a task consists of a start time (implied or explicit), an end time, and a hierarchy of descriptors.
 Each token in the task must be separated by whitespace containing at least one tab.
 For example,